-The Canadian government limits how much pharmaceutical manufacturers can charge for brand- name drugs when they are approved and caps subsequent price increases.
-Check Prescription PricesBack to Top
+OTC and prescription drugs prices differ from country to country.
+For example, in Canada, the Canadian government limits how much pharmaceutical manufacturers can charge for brand name drugs when they are approved and caps subsequent price increases.
+Check Prescription Prices.

 No. PharmaPassport is a pharmacy intermediary.